2APL

 2APL (A Practical Agent Programming Language) is a modular BDI-based programming language that supports the development of multi-agent systems.
 2APL provides a rich set of programming constructs allowing direct implementation of concepts such as beliefs, declarative goals, actions, plans, events, and reasoning rules.
 The reasoning rules allow run-time selection and generation of plans based on declarative goals, received events and messages, and failed plans.
-2APL can be used to implement muti-agent systems consisting of software agents with reactive as well as pro-active behaviours.
+2APL can be used to implement multi-agent systems consisting of software agents with reactive as well as pro-active behaviours.

 Overview

 2APL provides programming constructs to specify both multi-agent systems and individual agents.
 Multi-agent systems are specified in terms of individual agents and the environments with which they interact.
 Individual agents are specified in terms of the following ingredients.